winnieau/CV/README.md

    For the project, I played a large part in the UI/UX, spending extra time outside of group work to ensure that the website looked nice and was layed out in a logical manner.
 I am a strong proponent of emphasizing clean function with responsiveness first and allowing a simple but elegant design follow.

 - Built Blackjack [app](https://pure-refuge-7844.herokuapp.com/) in two days with my Makers cohort.
 We used Ruby on Rails, JavaScript and JQuery during which I served on the front-end team and was the main contributor for HTML and CSS code.

+- Built Thermostat [app](https://github.com/winnieau/Thermostat3) with the other members of Ronin.
+For the version of the project featured in my github repository, I did all of the CSS and contributed to writing Jasmine tests and the JavaScript logic.

 Education
 ---